 KEY RATING CONSIDERATIONS

-The confirmation of the Stable trends reflects DBRS Morningstar’s assessment that the risks to the ratings remain broadly balanced, even when confronted with the current crisis.
-Estonia entered the COVID-19 crisis with a stable macroeconomic policy framework that allowed the government to implement various expansionary measures to support the economy during the shock.
-The disruption in economic activity resulted in a sharp output contraction last year, although less pronounced than in most other EU countries.
-The policy measures to mitigate the impact of the pandemic will result in a significant deterioration to public finances.
-However, Estonia’s prudent fiscal stance and the lowest public debt burden in the euro area provides space for additional support to the economy if necessary.
+The confirmation of the Stable trends reflect DBRS Morningstar’s assessment that the risks to the ratings remain broadly balanced, even when confronted with the current crisis.
+The economy contracted in 2020, although by less than most other EU countries.
+Estonia’s stable macroeconomic policy framework allowed the government to support businesses and households.
+The policy measures to mitigate the impact of the pandemic resulted in a significant deterioration in public finances.
+However, Estonia entered the crisis with a sound fiscal position and the lowest public debt burden in the euro area.
+This allows for additional public support to the economy if necessary.

 The ratings are also underpinned by Estonia’s membership of the European Union (EU) and the Euro area, and its strong institutions.
 The economy is supported by the free movement of goods and services offered by the single market that helped the economy grow by nearly 4% each year on average from 2011 to 2019, while maintaining balanced fiscal outcomes.
 The Estonian economy will also benefit in the years to come from generous spending at the EU level.
 Conversely, the ratings are constrained by structural challenges that existed prior to the pandemic.
 Income per capita in Estonia adjusted for purchasing power parity remains around three-quarters of the Euro area average.

-The ratings could be upgraded if there is increased evidence of a persistent reduction in economic volatility inherent to Estonia’s small and open economy, or successful implementation of measures that improve income and productivity.
+The ratings could be upgraded if there is evidence of increased resilience to economic volatility inherent to Estonia’s small and open economy, or successful implementation of measures that improve income and productivity.

 The ratings could be downgraded if the current external shock causes lasting material macroeconomic underperformance and permanent relaxing of fiscal discipline that over time significantly weakens Estonia’s public debt position; or if a return of excessive credit growth leads to private sector over-indebtedness and financial sector instability.

-The majority of measures to respond to the COVID-19 shock included direct spending for additional health funding, tax reductions for businesses and the self-employed, the reduction of excise duties on fuel and electricity, support to the unemployment insurance fund, a worker compensation programme, and a temporary suspension of second pillar pension payments.
-The support package also includes public loan guarantees that may have less impact on fiscal accounts.
-The government estimates that the general government budget deficit amounted to -6.6% of GDP in 2020 and is forecast at -6.7% next year before starting to improve gradually.
-DBRS Morningstar expects that because of the country’s historically conservative fiscal policy, Estonia is likely to overperform current projections.
+The Estonian government implemented various measures to respond to the COVID-19 shock, including direct spending on healthcare, tax reductions for businesses and the self-employed, the reduction of excise duties on fuel and electricity, support to the unemployment insurance fund, a worker compensation programme, and a temporary suspension of second pillar pension payments.
+The general government budget deficit amounted to -4.9% of GDP in 2020.
+The aid package also included liquidity support measures estimated at around 1.5% of GDP, although these have no immediate impact on the budget.
+The State Budget Strategy 2022-2025 expects a 6.0% deficit in 2021, before improving to 3.8% in 2022.
+DBRS Morningstar expects that because of the country’s historically conservative fiscal policy and improved growth prospects, Estonia could overperform current projections.

-The strong capitalisation and the good profitability of the Estonian banking sector along with the gradual recovery of the economy mitigate the risks from the COVID-19 crisis.
-The common equity tier 1 (CET1) capital ratio of the sector was 28.8% in Q2 2020.
-Bank asset quality is likely to deteriorate, especially from sectors most affected by the crisis, including accommodation, catering, and leisure.
-However, loans to these sectors account for a small share of the loan portfolio under moratoria.
+The recovery of the economy along with the strong capital position of the Estonian banking sector mitigate the risks from the COVID-19 crisis.
+The common equity tier 1 (CET1) capital ratio of the sector was 29.1% in Q4 2020.
+Bank asset quality is likely to deteriorate if the recovery is delayed.
+Sectors most affected by the crisis include accommodation, catering, and leisure.
+However, the overall impact appears limited.
+At the end of 2020, payment holidays covered only 3% of the corporate loan book and 2% of the household portfolio.
 As the majority of the banking sector is foreign owned, risks to financial stability are associated with spill overs from Nordic economies.
-The global COVID-19 economic shock could reduce capital flows from the Nordic region into Estonia, and affect the income of Estonian exporters and their ability to service loans.
 These risks are broadly mitigated by the strong asset quality, deposit funding, and capitalisation of banks operating in Estonia.

 A description of how DBRS Morningstar considers ESG factors within the DBRS Morningstar analytical framework can be found in the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings at https://www.dbrsmorningstar.com/research/373262.

-For more information on the Rating Committee decision, please see the Scorecard Indicators and Building Block Assessments. https://www.dbrsmorningstar.com/research/374842.
+For more information on the Rating Committee decision, please see the Scorecard Indicators and Building Block Assessments: https://www.dbrsmorningstar.com/research/384025.

 EURO AREA RISK CATEGORY: LOW